 - None of the above.

-3. 24 years old Jane came to the well-baby clinic for a follow-up visit of her son Jack.
+3. 24 year old Jane came to the well-baby clinic for a follow-up visit of her son Jack.
 Jane had an uneventful normal vaginal delivery.
 Jack cried well after birth and had a normal weight.
-Jack had yellowish discoloration of his eyes and arms on day 7 of birth, but it subsided gradually over next ten days.
+Jack had yellowish discoloration of his eyes and arms on day 7 of birth, but it subsided gradually over the next ten days.
 Jack is 6 weeks old today and since past 4 days, Jane has noticed that his eyes are getting yellow again.
 His urine is high colored.
 Jane says the stool color has changed and they look like white chalk.
 Jack is feeding well and is generally cheerful.
 On clinical examination, Jack is icteric and has mild hepatosplenomegaly.
 All the following are true except:

 - Jane should be reassured that all is well and the yellowish discoloration of eyes will subside this time too.